Clicky

 11. Water Test It

-When the jet ski passes the leak test, the next thing on the list is getting it out on the water and ride.
+When you pass the leak test, the next thing on the list is getting it out on the water and ride.

 Spend the first 5 minutes of your ride going slow and if everything seems fine, ride it like normal.

-You don’t need the dealership to de-winterize your jet ski.
+You don’t need the dealership to do it for your PWC.

 The most complex tasks are the spark plugs and oil change.

-If they handle these, you can let them do a full de-winterize.
+If they handle this kind of service, you can let them do the full process.
 Typically, dealerships connect the battery, change spark plugs, and run it on the hose – tasks most can handle themselves.
 No need for the dealership unless you prefer it.

 Author